Gearbox-protocol/liquidator-v2/README.md

 ## How to launch

-The liquidator is distributed as docker image: `https://github.com/Gearbox-protocol/liquidator-v2/pkgs/container/liquidator-v2`.
+The liquidator is distributed as [docker image](https://github.com/Gearbox-protocol/liquidator-v2/pkgs/container/liquidator-v2)

 For example, write your config into `.env` file and then run: